 (1) Treat others the way you want to be treated.

-(2) Become aware which thoughts, words and deeds you are performing habitually that are not contributing to your well-being
+(2) Become aware of which thoughts, words and deeds you are performing habitually that are not contributing to your well-being and happiness.

 (3) Words are magic.
 The words you utter are in between your thoughts and your physical actions.
 The more conscious you are of our speech the more you can choose what you say which in turn impacts how you feel.